MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

    1. `TeamsSsoBot.cs`: This file creates a `TeamsActivityHandler` with `SsoDialog` that adds and triggers a command `showUserInfo`.

    1. `SsoOperations.cs`: This file implements a class in the function to get user info with SSO token.
-You can follow this method and create your own, that requires SSO token.
+You can follow the method defined in `SsoOperations.cs` and create your own, that requires SSO token.

     > [!NOTE]
     > Ensure to replace `{Your_NameSpace}` with your project namespace.